 Major Real Estate Website Now Shows Flood Risk.
 Should They All?

 Millions of people rely on real estate websites when they're hoping to buy or rent a home.
-Major sites like Zillow, Redfin, Trulia and Realtor.com feature kitchens, bathrooms, mortgage estimates and even school ratings.
-But those sites don't show buyers if the house is likely to flood while they're living there.
+Major sites such as Zillow, Redfin, Trulia and Realtor.com feature kitchens, bathrooms, mortgage estimates and even school ratings.
+But those sites don't show buyers whether the house is likely to flood while they're living there.

 "People are buying property with little knowledge of whether it's going to flood or not," says Harriet Festing, co-founder of the advocacy group Higher Ground, which connects people across the country who have survived floods.
 "It ruins lives."